solomonronald/spark-fluff/README.md

 ### Step 1: Add dependencies

-The artifact is available on [Maven Central](https://mvnrepository.com/artifact/com.github.solomonronald/spark-fluff) and can be used in your build tools.
+The artifact is available on [Maven Central](https://mvnrepository.com/artifact/com.github.solomonronald/spark-fluff) and can be used with your build tools.

 #### Maven Dependencies